NASA's Mars rover finds traces of carbon - one essential for life

 Even with carbon and water, life needs other chemicals, such as sulfur, oxygen, phosphorous and nitrogen, to form and evolve.

 “It’s not unexpected that this sand pile would not be rich in organics.
-It’s been exposed to the harsh Martian environment,” said planetary scientist Paul Mahaffy of NASA’s Goddard Space Flight Center in Greenbelt, Maryland.
+It’s been exposed to the harsh Martian environment,” added planetary scientist Paul Mahaffy, with NASA’s Goddard Space Flight Center in Greenbelt, Maryland.

-“It’s really going to be an exciting hunt over the course of this mission to find early environments that might be protected from this surface Mars environment and see what we can add to the carbon story.”
+“It’s really going to be an exciting hunt over the course of this mission to find early environments that might be protected from this surface Mars environment and see what we can add to the carbon story,” Mahaffy said.

-Scientists do not know if the carbon compounds in the soil are contamination from Earth - arrived on the surface of Mars via comets or asteroids - or if they are indigenous and came from geologic or biological activities on Mars.
+Scientists do not know if the carbon compounds in the soil are contamination from Earth, arrived on the surface of Mars via comets or asteroids, or, if they are indigenous, whether they came from geological or biological activities on Mars.

 “It tells us that we have a lead into a measurement of one of the important ingredients that adds to a habitable environment,” Grotzinger said.
 “We still have a lot of work to do to qualify and characterize what it is.”